Should I be worried if my child has flat feet?

 Family Health, Orthopedics

 Flat foot is a condition in which the arch of the foot collapses and the entire sole of the foot completely or nearly completely touches the ground upon standing.
 The arch falls when tendons in the foot get stretched out and do not pull properly together, resulting in little or no arch.
+The specific tendon that is responsible for keeping your arch elevated is the posterior tibial tendon, says Dr. Prianka Sharma, a podiatrist with St. Joseph’s/Candler Physician Network – Podiatry.

 Flat foot in adults